 - Provide public outreach opportunities for the public to become informed and provide feedback on priorities and issues.

-The Consultant and City are designing several alternatives to improve pedestrian function, bus drop off areas, and potential Caltrain expanded service.
+The Consultant and City designed several alternatives to improve pedestrian function, bus drop off areas, and potential Caltrain expanded service.
 The study is completed in fall 2019.
 The study findings will be presented to the City Council on 1/13/2020.

 - January 25,2016 City Council Meeting (authorizing work with the consultant team)